Website Design Agreememt

 Search engine optimisation (SEO)

-We don’t guarantee improvements to your website’s search engine ranking, but the web pages that we develop are accessible to search engines and the website will be fully optimised based on agreed keywords.
+We don’t guarantee improvements to your website’s search engine ranking, but the web pages that we develop are accessible to search engines and the website will be optimised based on agreed keywords.

 Changes and revisions